amitbrown21/OneTab-Media/chrome-extension/README.md

    - The extension should now appear in your extensions list

 3. **Verify Installation**:
-   - Look for the Media Tab Manager icon in your Chrome toolbar
+   - Look for the OneTab Media icon in your Chrome toolbar
    - Click the icon to open the popup interface

 ## Usage